CH 5 Susan Calman's Grand Day Out on board Salamander

 with The Salamander Sailing Adventure

-THE SALAMANDER BEAULIEU RIVER LUXURY BOAT TRIP including
+THE SALAMANDER BEAULIEU RIVER LUXURY BOAT TRIP stopping for

 Lunch at the quirky luxury 18th Century MASTER BUILDER'S HOTEL, BUCKLER'S HARD, BEAULIEU